elap2/ICU-Patient-Admission-Prediction-Covid-19-/README.md

 # What is the advantage of this App?

 ## The ConsoleApp3
-* 1. does not need to be online
+- *does not need to be online*
-* 2. It is straight forward and it's output gives you the number of patients admitted to the hospital, to the ICU, to the AC (acute care beds during the days projected)
+- *It is straight forward and it's output gives you the number of patients admitted to the hospital, to the ICU, to the AC (acute care beds during the days projected)*

 # Ouput example:
 ![](OUTPUT.png)